EmilyOng/Scratch.activity/README.md

 ## Integrating Datastore

-In order to integrate Sugarizer`s [datastore](https://github.com/llaske/sugarizer/tree/master/activities/ActivityTemplate/lib/sugar-web/datastore) function, I inputed the `json` data collected from `containters/save-button.js` into a `div` value.
+In order to integrate Sugarizer's [datastore](https://github.com/llaske/sugarizer/tree/master/activities/ActivityTemplate/lib/sugar-web/datastore) function, I inputed the `json` data collected from `containters/save-button.js` into a `div` value.
 The lines of codes are commented out so that the saved data would not be downloaded.

 ```